stuntrally/stuntrally3/docs/Developing.md

 SR3 code is in `src/` its subdirs are:
 - [lib] [btOgre2](https://github.com/Ybalrid/BtOgre2) - for visualisation of bullet debug lines in Ogre-Next (called Ogre 2.1 before)
-- common - files for both editor and game.
+- **common** - files for both editor and game.
 Mainly for common Gui, scene (map / track) elements.
 Has also some MyGui classes a bit extended: `MultiList2.*, Slider*.*, Gui_Popup.*` and `GraphView.*` for game Graphs (Tweak F9).
 - common/data - has all data structures (mostly `.xml` config files, list above).
-- editor - purely editor sources
+- **editor** - purely editor sources
-- game - purely game sources
+- **game** - purely game sources
-- network - game multiplayer code, info in `DesignDoc.txt`.
+- network - game multiplayer code, info in [DesignDoc.txt](../src/network/DesignDoc.txt).
 Also `master-server/`, small program for server game list (not used).
-- OgreCommon - [Ogre-Next] base application classes - slightly changed.
+- OgreCommon - [Ogre-Next](https://github.com/OGRECave/ogre-next/) base application classes - slightly changed.
 - [lib] [oics](https://sourceforge.net/projects/oics/) - for input configurations, bindings and analog key inputs emulation.
+- road - code for unique SR roads, rivers, walls, pipes and transitions, with LODs.
-- Terra - terrain and other components, from [Ogre-Next] - quite modified (more info below).
+- Terra - terrain and other components, from Ogre-Next - quite modified (more info below).
-- sound - sound engine, based on [RoR]'s, using openal-soft
+- sound - sound engine, based on [RoR](https://github.com/RigsOfRods/rigs-of-rods/tree/master/source/main/audio)'s, using openal-soft
-- vdrift - SR simulation (based on old [VDrift] from about 2010) with a lot of changes and custom code,
+- vdrift - SR simulation (based on old [VDrift](https://github.com/VDrift) from about 2010) with a lot of changes and custom code,
 Also has simulation for spaceships, sphere etc, and for `Buoyancy.*`.